Day trips from Playa del Carmen

 Tulum — worth it, with a caveat

 About an hour south by ADO or colectivo.
-The clifftop Maya ruins over the sea are the draw and genuinely good; go early to beat crowds and heat.
-The town and beach strip have become expensive and hyped, so come for the ruins and a swim, not the scene.
+The clifftop Maya ruins over the sea are genuinely good; go at opening to beat the heat and crowds, then swim below.
+The town and beach strip have gone expensive and hyped, so come for the ruins and a dip, not the scene.
+See Tulum.
+Verdict: worth it for the ruins, skip the party strip.

 Cobá — worth it if you like ruins

 Roughly 90 minutes to two hours inland.
-A large jungle-set Maya site you can explore among the trees, less polished and less crowded than the headline ruins.
+A large jungle-set Maya site you explore among the trees, less polished and less crowded than the headliners.
 Good for a half-day paired with a nearby cenote.
+Verdict: worth it for ruin lovers.

 Chichen Itza — worth it once, but long

-Two-and-a-half to three hours each way.
-The famous pyramid is impressive but the day is a long, hot haul with big crowds and heavy vendor pressure.
-Do it if it is on your list, but know it eats a whole day; Cobá is the calmer alternative.
+Two and a half to three hours each way.
+The famous pyramid is impressive, but the day is a long, hot haul with big crowds and heavy vendor pressure.
+Verdict: do it once if it’s on your list, but know it eats a whole day; Cobá is the calmer, closer alternative.
+If you go, pair it with a swim at Cenote Ik Kil next door and a lunch stop in Valladolid to make the drive earn its keep.